scalar-labs/scalar-terraform/docs/CustomTags.md

 # Tagging Resources

-scalar-terraform provides a feature to add arbitrary tags to resources created.
+scalar-terraform provides a feature to add arbitrary tags to resources.
+The feature may be useful to group resources so that you can do some operations for a particular group such as calculating cost.

-Sometimes it is useful to add tags to cloud resources.

-* Label metadata such as the owner and the environment
-* Organize billing to summerize the system-wide costs

 At present, the feature is only supported in AWS.